bppwrite/bppwrite.github.io/CONTRIBUTING.md

 3. All special heros ordered chronologically by `date`. (default `hero_weight` of "300", "400", etc)

 To override the order, specify a different `hero_weight`.
 For example, to force a new special hero to be first, set the `hero_weight` to "010".
 Note the leading zero.
 The heros are ordered by `hero_weight` alphabetically, not numerically.
 The value "010" comes _before_ "100" but "10" comes _after_ "100", and is why we must use the leading zero.

-### Add images

-A special hero may have multiple images chosen randomly for each visitor.
-Simply add at least one and potentially several images starting with `hero` of any valid web type (e.g., JPG, GIF, PNG, SVG) and place it in the same directory as the special hero content file. e.g., `special/new-works/hero.png`, `special/new-works/hero_2.png`, `special/new-works/hero_xyz.png`, etc.

 ## Optimizing images